zahrahaji10/daily-planner-/README.md

-# daily-planner-
+# Daily Work Planner

+## Description

- Planner application created using HTML, CSS and JavaScript that allows user to add events for particular hours of the day
+This planner application is created using HTML, CSS and JavaScript.
+It that allows user to add events for particular hours of a working day.